I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 - To complicate matters further for accurate timekeepers, the Earth’s orbit around the sun is not exactly the same every year; it can vary by as much as 30 minutes.

 - In 2012, word got around that the Mayan calendar foretold the end of the world on December 21st of that year.
-But, the Mayans were wrong by four years; the world had to wait for the Apocalypse until 2016 when Donald Trump was elected President of the United States.
+This obviously never came to pass.

 - “The Gregorian Calendar.”
 Vigdis Hocken, timeandate.com, undated.